 Visit the Immunizations page for more information about vaccination requirements.

 Physical and Dental Exam Requirements

-Section 903 of New York State Education Law requires an annual physical exam for students in kindergarten, 2nd, 4th, 7th, and 10th grades.
+Section 903 of New York State Education Law requires an annual physical exam for students in kindergarten, 1, 3, 5, 7 and 11.
 The physical exam requires a Body Mass Index and Weight Status report, and a dental health certificate supplement.
 The required forms are available from the school nurse and are filed in your child’s cumulative health record.
 More information is on the Health Services page.